mdeweerd/LogToCheckStyle/README.md

 The log can then be used for generating annotations in a github action.

-Note: this script is very young and "quick and dirty".
-Patterns can be added to "PATTERNS" to match more messages.
+In the script, patterns can be added to "PATTERNS" to match more messages.

 To allow multiline patterns, the python module 'regex' is required.

+The github action proposed in this project simplifies the use in continuous integration.

+`logToCs.py` is also useful on the command line interface.
+For instance it can help you to open the files for which errors were reported.

 ## OPTIONS